“I have chosen and consecrated this temple so that My Name may be there forever. My eyes and My heart will always be there.” (2 Chronicles 7:16)

-With the Temple gone, Rabbinic Judaism evolved from Pharisaic Judaism and developed the traditions connected with modern-day worship at the synagogue.
+With the Temple gone, Pharisaic Judaism developed into Rabbinic Judaism and the traditions connected with modern-day worship at the synagogue.

 That was perhaps a logical outcome since the synagogue had already emerged in Jerusalem and elsewhere as a communal meeting place for the Jewish People before the Second Temple was destroyed.

 That is why it was Yeshua’s practice to visit the local synagogue, “proclaiming the good news of the kingdom, and healing every disease and sickness.”
 (Matthew 9:35)